DistributedObjectProtocol/protocol/README.md

 [ 152, 3, 99, ['sendMoney'], ["$100", "myfriend@email.com"]]

 // Response <-
-[ -152, 0, {message:"Money has been sent to your friend successfully!", error:false"}]
+[ -152, 0, {message:"Money has been sent to your friend successfully!", error:false}]
 ```